apjanke/so-you-wanna-code/docs/Advice-From-Desmond.md

 This advice is somewhat focused on gaming specifically, but applies pretty well to other areas as well.

+## A Word of Caution

+As of 2020, Desmond has stopped teaching people to code, and no longer helps get people into the software development industry.
+He views the current state of the whole tech industry as terrible and toxic, and doesn't want to encourage anyone else to enter it.

+So take that grain of salt along with all the other advice here.

 ## Desmond's Advice

 [Write code every day.](https://johnresig.com/blog/write-code-every-day) It's like lifting weights: building cool things is cool, but building _anything_ is what's important.